ros-controls/roscon2022_workshop/README.md

 # ROSCon 2022 workshop on ros2_control

 Thank you for your interest in ros2_control.
-This repository was developed with the purpose of supporting workshop on *ros2_control* @ ROSCon2022 in Kyoto, Japan.
+This repository was developed with the purpose of supporting the workshop on *ros2_control* @ ROSCon2022 in Kyoto, Japan.
 Whether you participated or not, this repository will provide you with detailed instructions on how to use the *ros2_control* framework, explaining the functionality and purpose of its individual parts.

 ### Installing this repository

-After cloning the repository, go to your source workspace and execute following commands to import the necessary repositories and to install all dependencies:
+After cloning the repository, go to your source workspace and execute the following commands to import the necessary repositories and to install all dependencies:
 ```
 vcs import --input roscon2022_workshop/roscon2022_workshop.repos .
 rosdep update